I’m looking for a woodworker for a contract?

 How can I cancel my registration?

-• A penalty provided under the law, which corresponds to the lesser of the following: $50 or 10% of the course fee for the portion not taken.
+- a penalty under the law.
+This penalty is the lesser of $50 or 10% of the price of the courses that were not taken.

 What are the general admission requirements for the technical college degree in Fine Woodworking?